JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/only-saturation-image.JPG)

 By now, the shape of the image is (160x320x1), where there is only one channel and not three (3 -> 1).
 The model simply does not need those original spatial dimensions (160x320) even though they help us humans see what the car sees.
 A image size of 64x64 works well for training as this retains enough data to train (not to mention the huge amount of training time saved!).
-In addition to resizing the image, the model doesn't need to be trained on the sky (top of the image) nor the hood of the car (bottom of the image) so let's crop those parts.
+In addition to resizing the image, the model doesn't need to be trained on the sky (top of the image) nor the hood of the car (bottom of the image) those parts are cropped.
 ```python
 rows, cols = 64, 64
 cv2.resize(img, (rows, cols), cv2.INTER_AREA)